-- Boredom: Most kids need a good reason to be engaged in an activity.
-They need the task to be fun enough for them to take interest in it.
+- Boredom: Most children need a good reason to be engaged in an activity.
+The task needs to be fun enough for them to take interest in it.

-- Lack of time management skills: A lot of the times, children believe that it’s okay to put things off until the last moment and their work can easily be finished on the last day, but fail to learn the lesson even when things do not go as per their plans.
+- Lack of time management skills: A lot of the time, children leave things till the last moment when their work can easily be finished well in time.
+But they fail to learn this lesson even when things do not go as per their plans.

-- Lack of discipline: Kids today, faces a number of distractions and so, it is hard for them to prioritise what is important.
-They fail to keep up with their plans and end up facing the consequences for the same.
+- Lack of discipline: Children today, face a number of distractions and so, it is hard for them to prioritise what is important.
+They fail to keep up with their plans and end up facing the consequences.

-- Fear of failing in their tasks: Some children believes that perfection is unattainable for them and so they think it’s better to not try than try and not succeed.
+- Fear of failing in their tasks: Some children believe that it’s better to not try than try and not succeed.

-- Incentives for doing it right: Children whose primary motivation for doing something is some kind of stimulation will benefit from this.
-If you reward them for starting and completing their work on time, they would be immensely motivated to start on their tasks.
+- Incentives for doing it right: If children whose primary motivation for doing something is some kind of stimulation, then reward them for starting and completing their work on time.

-- Talk to them about their fears: Children who are afraid of failure might just be waiting for someone to talk to them about it.
+- Talk to them about their fears: Children who are afraid of failure might just want to talk to someone about it.
 Let them know that trying is much more important than succeeding and that if they never tried, they’d never know what they are capable of.

-- Divide huge tasks into smaller goals: Children who are overwhelmed by big projects or even exams, often face the problem of not knowing where to start or when to start.
-Parents must step into the picture and give them smaller and more achievable goals.
+- Divide huge tasks into smaller goals: Children who are overwhelmed by big projects or even exams, often face the problem of not knowing where or when to start.
+Parents must help them by breaking these larger tasks into smaller and more achievable goals.